-Thinking about visiting Amsterdam with toddler or baby in tow?
-In this guide I round up all our local knowledge from an Amsterdam mum to help take the stress out of visiting Amsterdam with baby or toddlers including best advice on where to stay in Amsterdam with kids, how to get around and of course the best things to do in Amsterdam with toddlers.
+Thinking about visiting Amsterdam with toddlesr or baby in tow?
+In this guide I round up all our local knowledge as a local Amsterdam mum to help take the stress out of visiting Amsterdam with baby or toddlers.
+In this article we will round up all our best advice on where to stay in Amsterdam with kids, how to get around and of course the best things to do in Amsterdam with toddlers.

 How to get around Amsterdam with a baby or toddler